geotrev/bulba/README.md

   <a href="https://www.npmjs.com/package/upgraded-element"><img src="https://badgen.net/david/dev/geotrev/upgraded-element" alt="devDependencies" /></a>
 </p>

-UpgradedElement is a base class enabling modern component authoring techniques in custom elements.

 Why should you use UpgradedElement?

 1. Create dynamic, reactive components using modern web technology: Web Components!
 2. Get all your favorite component authoring tools: state, properties, lifecycles.
+3. Escape hatches for functionality not covered by the utility.
-3. It works in all modern browsers.
+4. It works in all modern browsers!

-UpgradedElement extends the native web component functionality to provide more fine-tuned control over the element's lifecycle.

-While it isn't absolutely required to know web components on a deep level, it wouldn't hurt to [read an overview](#using-custom-element-lifecycle-callbacks) to get the basics.
+While it isn't absolutely required to know web components on a deep level, it wouldn't hurt to [read an overview](#using-custom-element-lifecycle-callbacks) to get the basics first.

 **🧾 Explore**